asbjornenge/asbjornenge.github.com/wwc/dock_in_the_clouds.md

 ### Prepare SSH

 To make this work, we need to permit root login over ssh.
 Now, that might seem like a security hazard.
-But, we are only going to allow login using keys (not passwords), and we are going to plug that hole later on, keep reading.. :-)
+But, we are only going to allow login using keys (not passwords), and later on we are going to limit the access of root over ssh to only run a specific command.

 	$ sudo vi /etc/ssh/sshd_config
 		PermitRootLogin yes